Slippy2k/hode-cyxx/README.txt

 Status:
 -------

-Settings and projection menus are not implemented.
+Settings submenu is not implemented.

 PSX version datafiles can be used but background screens and overlays (MDEC) are not decoded yet.